-Contingent liabilities are possible obligations as a result of a past event where the existence of the liability depends on the occurrence, or not, of a future event.
+Contingent liabilities are possible obligations resulting from a past event where the existence of the liability depends on the occurrence, or not, of a future event.
 An existing obligation, in which it is not likely that the entity will have to dispose economic benefits, or where the obligation cannot be measured with sufficient reliability, is also considered a contingent liability.
-Contingent liabilities are not recognized in the financial statements, but if material, disclosed in the accompanying notes.
-A contingent asset is not recognized in the financial statement, but disclosed if there is a certain degree of probability that it will be an advantage of the Company.
+Contingent liabilities are not recognized in the financial statements, but if material, are disclosed in the accompanying notes.
+A contingent asset is not recognized in the financial statement, but is disclosed if there is a certain degree of probability that it will be an advantage to the Company.